JUPITER, Fla. — John Mozeliak, what have you done?

 But isn't seeing is the most important thing?
 That's what "Major League" taught us.

-Mozeliak was underrated in the "Sexiest GMs" post that The Stew published in 2012, finishing in the middle of the pack when he probably should have been in the top third.
+Mozeliak was underrated in the "Sexiest GMs" post that The Stew published this past offseason, finishing in the middle of the pack when he probably should have been in the top third.
 But then he came to the 2013 playoffs wearing a bow tie, confusing the matter even further.

 "Professor Mozeliak, my dog ate my scouting report," shortstop Pete Kozma might very well have said.